UWCS/stardust/content/news/archive/0001/2001-02-28-minnits-28-february-2001.md

 #### Interval

 Here, we went to Laserquest and had a jolly good laugh killing people we didn’t know, as someone forgot to book out the arena.
-On the way out of LQ, we were stopped by a policeman, who had barricaded a road with his car, and asked where we were headed. \`\`To the car park’‘, we replied. \`\`OK’,’’ he said. \`\`That’ll be the carpark next to the Post Office that’s had the bomb warning then, will it?’’
+On the way out of LQ, we were stopped by a policeman, who had barricaded a road with his car, and asked where we were headed.
+“To the car park”, we replied.
+“OK’,” he said.
+“That’ll be the carpark next to the Post Office that’s had the bomb warning then, will it?”
 After escaping with the skin of their teeth from the Roundabout of Doom, we rejoin our intrepid adventurers in the City Arms, Earlsdon, where Jake is teaching people party tricks.

 #### Jake’s Eye Thing